Disney's Wilderness Lodge Review

 If it weren’t for its poor transportation situation, Wilderness Lodge would be an easy pick for the best hotel at Walt Disney World.
 As it is, its lower prices compared to the other deluxe resorts make it a favorite for people looking for a taste of deluxe life, and its theming makes it a favorite of many repeat visitors.

 It’s unfortunately easy for your time at Wilderness Lodge to be wasted sitting on buses or boats.
 It’s not an easy resort to pop back to quickly in the middle of the day, unlike Contemporary or Yacht Club, for example.
-Your rope drops and Genie+ and Lightning Lane reservations are all at risk when you can’t control arrival times to a reasonable degree.
+Your rope drops and Lightning Lane strategy are all at risk when you can’t control arrival times to a reasonable degree.

 Just as we recommend with the value and moderate resorts, we think you should learn a bit about Uber when staying at Wilderness Lodge.
 If you’re hopping around locations, you’ll want to rely on the service minimally, lest your budget get out of control.
 But if $6 can save you 40 minutes, like it did with us, you’ll definitely want to take that trade-off.